It wasn't Federer or Wawrinka. Bencic gives Switzerland the gold in tennis

 He warns that it is not over yet.

-After finishing 12th in the world rankings, Bencic beat Czech Marketa Vondrosova 7-5, 2-6, 6-3 in Tokyo to win the most relevant title of her career.
+Bencic finished 12th in the world rankings, defeating Czech Marketa Vondrosova 7-5, 2-6, 6-3 in. like For the title most relevant to your career.
 And this Sunday, the doubles final will be played.

 Bencic and her compatriot Viktoria Polobich will clash with Barbora Krejkova and Katerina Sinyakova.